mukil/pmic/README.md

 ## Literature

-The system for the repositories model, including its reference frames and categories were developed based on the ideas presented in the following literature (presented here in chronological order):
+The catalog's application model and the reference frames ("System Levels") it comes with were derived based on a systematic literature review of the research articles (presented here in chronological order):

 - A. Tolk and J. Muguira, The Levels of Conceptual Interoperability Model, 2003.